So, you want to connect your Chromebook to an external monitor, or maybe even your TV.

 Now for some fine-tuning.

-You can center the display by clicking on “TV alignment” and adjusting the viewable area by using the shift and arrow keys.
+You can also center the display by clicking on “TV alignment” and adjusting the viewable area by using the “SHIFT” and Arrow keys to do any adjustments.

 You can broadcast the display across multiple screens by selecting “Enabled Unified Desktop mode.”